 2. Applicant.
 An individual seeking a credential.

-3. Appropriate Credential: The credential, such as a certificate and endorsement, that corresponds to the actual assignment of the individual's title or job description.
+3. Appropriate Credential: The credential, such as a certificate and endorsement, that corresponds to the individual's title or job description.
 This definition also includes any waiver issued by the Commissioner in accordance with Section 6.10 of this rule.

 4. Approved Study.
 Semester hours, contact hours, or continuing education units.